Abhaykumar04/CommAI/README.md

 2. **Access the Application:**
     *   The Gradio interface will launch in your default web browser.
-    *   If it doesn't open automatically, look for the local URL printed in the console (usually `http://127.0.0.1:7860`).
+    *   If it doesn't open automatically, look for the local URL printed in the console.
     *   You might get the sharing URL too, which you can use to share this application.

 ## Code Overview